eclab/grains/chordal/README.md

 ## Configuration

 #### IN 1
-Mix CV [Low: all Sine, High: all Square]
+Mix CV [Low: all Sine, High: all Square/Saw/Tri]
 #### IN 2
 [UNUSED]
 #### IN 3